 Researchers, Professors, Emeritus and Temporarily Attached to Education and Research: Saïd Belguidoum (MCF), François Burgat (DREM), Myriam Catusse (CR), Kamel Chachoua (CR), Vincent Geisser (CR), Eric Gobe (DR), Jean-François Legrain (CR), Fabienne Le Houérou (DR), Françoise Lorcerie (DREM), Cédric Parizot (CR), Thomas Pierret (CR), Marine Poirier (CR), François Siino (IRHC)

-Associate Researchers: Aomar Baghzouz, Maya Ben Ayed, Chérif Bennadji, Myriam Benraad, Bernard Botiveau, Erminia Chiara Calabrese, Rémi Caucanas, Marie-Christine Cerrato Debenedetti, Matthieu Cimino, Agnès De Féo, Chiara Diana, Chérif Driss, Simon Dubois, Mustapha El Mnasfi, Pierre France, Gérard Groc, Laure Guirguis, Jean-Robert Henry, Marion Lecoquierre, Jean-Baptiste Le Moulec, Ahmed Mahiou, Abdelouahab Makhloufi, Ali Mekki, Valérie Orange, Stéphane Papi, Sahar Aurore Saeidnia, Sbeih Sbeih, Sara Tonsy
+Associate Researchers: Aomar Baghzouz, Maya Ben Ayed, Chérif Bennadji, Myriam Benraad, Bernard Botiveau, Erminia Chiara Calabrese, Rémi Caucanas, Marie-Christine Cerrato Debenedetti, Matthieu Cimino, Agnès De Féo, Chiara Diana, Chérif Driss, Simon Dubois, Mustapha El Mnasfi, Pierre France, Julien Garric, Gérard Groc, Laure Guirguis, Jean-Robert Henry, Marion Lecoquierre, Jean-Baptiste Le Moulec, Ahmed Mahiou, Abdelouahab Makhloufi, Ali Mekki, Valérie Orange, Stéphane Papi, Sahar Aurore Saeidnia, Sbeih Sbeih, Sara Tonsy

 The recent protest movements, and the resilience of authoritarian regimes, has brought the political question back to the fore when considering the future of the Maghreb and the Mashrek.
 If public action in the region has long been perceived as apathetic, recent upheavals have encouraged researchers in the social sciences to reappraise their methods, approaches and paradigms.
 These events, however, have also made clear the need to apprehend these socio-political transformations over the long term.
 Contrary to what is commonly held, these changes were not born in the “Arab Uprisings”, but are symptomatic of long-term transformations and deeper trends.
 The work around this research theme aims to comprehend socio-political transformations in the Arab and Muslim worlds from three key perspectives: